mcamarareis/Coccolithophores_microbiomes/README.md

 This repository gathers all the scripts for analysis of E. huxleyi microbiome from raw dereplicated reads, to the final ASV table

+# steps_analysis.pdf
+Workflow indicating the steps of the analysis performed

 # trimming_primers_cutadapt.qsub